-At Mill Ford School we have a full-time qualified Nurse - Allyson, who is on duty throughout the school day.
+At Mill Ford School we have a full-time qualified Nurse - Currently a vacancy, who is on duty throughout the school day.
 Any day-to-day treatment or nursing care is carried out by school staff under the guidance of the school nurse or by the nurse herself, as is any need for basic first aid.
 Parents are informed if their child has received any medical treatment.
 If a child needs to receive any medication during the school day parents must give the school written permission to do so.
 The school nurse is responsible for medicines; although staff are trained to administer medicines and undertake medical procedures where this is necessary.
 All participating staff receive competence based training from our school nursing team to ensure high quality practice is adhered to at all times.
 If a child receives regular medication or emergency medication (such as anti convulsants) then the child must have a health care plan which is reviewed at least annually.

 The School doctor conducts a weekly clinic and parents are welcome to contact the school if they have any medical concerns, which our school nurse and/or doctor will endeavour to support with.
 The school nurse contacts parents if their child is due to have a medical check so that they may attend the appointments if they chose.